imanghafoori1/laravel-terminator/README.md

 ## What this package is good for ?

-**This package helps you refactor your controllers code by bringing The law of demter into it.**
+**This package helps you refactor your controllers code by bringing The "law of demter" into it.**

 ### Installation: